Page 1: Biography

 Teacher, farmer, politician

-This biography, written by Mim Ringer, was first published in the Dictionary of New Zealand Biography in 1998, and updated in November, 2010.
+This biography, written by Mim Ringer, was first published in the Dictionary of New Zealand Biography in 1998.
+It was updated in November, 2010.

 In 1922, Mander having retired, Murdoch won the seat as a Liberal candidate.
 Although a hard-working member and a vigorous – if somewhat verbose – debater, he was defeated in 1925.
 Three years later, standing under the United Party banner, he returned to Parliament and became senior whip in Sir Joseph Ward's government.
 In 1930–31 Murdoch served as minister of agriculture and mines in the short-lived Forbes government, but although regarded as an able administrator, he made little impact as a cabinet minister.
 From 1931 to 1935 he was senior whip in the coalition government.